 Paul Laurence Dunbar School

-Now called the Dunbar Community School, the former Paul Laurence Dunbar School is historically significant as being the first and high school for blacks in Fort Myers between 1927 (when it was built) and 1962.
+Now called the Dunbar Community School, the former Paul Laurence Dunbar School is historically significant as being the first high school for blacks in Fort Myers.
+Between 1927, when it was built, and 1962, it was also the only high school in the city for black children.
 The building is also a good example of Mission Revival architecture.
 It features a stucco exterior, curvilinear parapets (on the roofline and above the main entrance), and diamond-pattern brickwork.
 The school was named after black poet Paul Laurence Dunbar (1872-1906) who was known nationally and around the world for his poetry.
 The building was added to the National Register of Historic Places in 1992.

 Backstory and Context